nuscien/nuscien/README.md

 `NuScien.dll`

-The common library.
+The core library of NuScien project.
-It contains a foundation for ACL and business resource entity.
+It contains the foundation for ACL and business resource entity.

 Following are the commonly used types.